STATE ATTORNEY GENERAL DEFENSE LAWYER + Attorney general Subpoena investigations

 New York business groups have criticized the consumer protection bill intended to strengthen consumer protection against deceptive practices such as junk fees and hard-to-cancel subscriptions.

-The Act is intended to expand consumer and small business protections, and enhance the scope of available remedies.
-If passed, it is anticipated that the law will result in a dramatic increase in private consumer lawsuits, and New York State Attorney General investigations and enforcement.
+The FAIR Act expands New York consumer and small business protections, and enhances the scope of available remedies.
+The law will result in a dramatic increase in New York State Attorney General investigations and enforcement.

 State Attorneys General are increasingly more aggressive when it comes to investigating and enforcing state laws regulating unfair and deceptive trade practices, otherwise known as UDAP legal regulations.